Guadalupe Maravilla

-Guadalupe Maravilla (born 1976), formerly known as Irvin Morazan, is a transdisciplinary visual artist, choreographer, and healer.
+Guadalupe Maravilla (born 1976) is a transdisciplinary visual artist, choreographer, and healer.
 At the age of eight, Maravilla was part of the first wave of unaccompanied children to arrive at the United States border in the 1980s as a result of the Salvadoran Civil War.
 In 2016, Maravilla became a U.S. citizen and adopted the name Guadalupe Maravilla.
 As an acknowledgment to his past, Maravilla grounds his practice in the historical and contemporary contexts belonging to undocumented communities and the cancer community.
 Maravilla's studio is located in Brooklyn, New York.

 Early life

-Irvin Morazan was born in El Salvador in 1976.
-Maravilla often played on the steps of the pyramids in El Salvador and spent his early childhood drawing and creating sculptures.
+Maravilla was born in El Salvador in 1976.
+He often played on the steps of the pyramids in El Salvador and spent his early childhood drawing and creating sculptures.

 In 1984 (at the age of eight), Maravilla crossed the border into Texas alone escorted by a Coyote, becoming part of the first wave of unaccompanied minors, undocumented children to arrive at the United States border in the 1980s as a result of the Salvadoran Civil War.
 Maravilla and his family later arrived in New York City where he started attending art school and exploring different aspects of New York culture, like hip-hop.

 In 2016, Maravilla became a U.S. citizen and adopted the name Guadalupe Maravilla in solidarity with his father.
 With regards to his first name, his mother, who died with cancer in 2007, told him how she initially wanted to name him Guadalupe, since he was born on the same day as the Virgin of Guadalupe.
 However, she didn't because his father wanted him to have a more masculine name.
 As an acknowledgement of his own migratory past, Maravilla grounds his practice in the historical and contemporary contexts of immigrant culture, particularly those belonging to Latinx communities.